-Report: Iranian ex-judge dies in Romania after hotel fall
+Iranian ex-judge dies in Romania, falls from hotel window

-BUCHAREST, Romania (AP) - A former judge from Iran sought by his country to face corruption charges died Friday after a fall in a hotel, Romanian media reported Friday.
+BUCHAREST, Romania (AP) - A former Iranian judge sought by his country to face corruption charges died Friday after a fall in a hotel in Bucharest, the capital of Romania, the head of the Iranian police’s international department said.

+The confirmation of Gholamreza Mansouri’s death came from Romanian police, said Iran’s Interpol chief Gen. Hadi Shirzad, who was quoted by Iran’s semi-official INSA news agency.

+Shirzad said Romanian authorities told Iran that the 66-year-old Mansouri “had thrown himself out of the window of his hotel in Bucharest.”
+An investigation by Iran’s international police is underway, he said.

-Romanian police said only that a man had fallen from a high floor at a hotel in Bucharest, the Romanian capital, and was found dead at 2:30 p.m.
+Earlier, Romanian police had confirmed only that a man had fallen from a high floor at a Bucharest hotel and was found dead at 2:30 p.m.
 (1130 GMT).
 They didn’t identify him.

-Romanian media identified the victim as Gholamreza Mansouri, who fled Iran last year after authorities there alleged he took about 500,000 euros ($560,000) in bribes.

-Mansouri, who was facing an extradition request by Iran, had denied the allegations.
+Mansouri, who fled Iran last year after authorities there alleged he took about 500,000 euros ($560,000) in bribes, was facing an extradition request by Iran and had denied the allegations.
 He said last week in a video statement that he left Iran for unspecified medical treatment and that coronavirus travel restrictions prevented him from returning to face the charges.

+The spokesman for Iran’s foreign ministry, Abbas Mousavi, said that his country asked Romanian authorities to send an official report, state-run IRNA news agency reported.

+Mousavi said the judge had recently visited the Iranian Embassy and discussed how to return to Iran, “and because he was wanted by the Iranian judiciary through the international police, he was arrested by Romanian Interpol.”

 Earlier this week, journalist rights groups and Iranian dissidents urged Romania to not deport Mansouri, saying he should be prosecuted in Europe for ordering the mass arrest of reporters while serving as a judge in Tehran.